• Skip to primary navigation

 October 18, 2024 by sdurbin Leave a Comment

-Make fresh tomato sauce to top pasta or pizza and then dig into literature with your little with the picture book, “Tomatoes for Neela”!
+Make fresh tomato sauce to top pasta or pizza and dig into literature with your little with the picture book, “Tomatoes for Neela”!

 When I walk towards the garden in the summer, and I can see the shiny red globes of tomatoes hiding among the green leaves, I taste pizza.
 At this point, we grow tomatoes for pizza sauce.
 I start the seeds in January, baby them through the cold spring, water them as it begins to heat up and harvest them in the heat of summer.
 And that’s just when the fun begins!